input-output-hk/marlowe/response-to-audit-report.md

 >
 > On page 25 formula $$c \neq 0 \Rightarrow c \mathbin{∗} a \mathbin{\mathrm{div}} (c \mathbin{∗} b) = a \mathbin{\mathrm{div}} b$$ needs additional parentheses around the term $c \mathbin{∗} a$, otherwise it can be parsed as $$c \neq 0 \Rightarrow c \mathbin{∗} (a \mathbin{\mathrm{div}} (c \mathbin{∗} b)) = a \mathbin{\mathrm{div}} b$$ which does not hold (Counter-example: $c=2, a=3, b=2$).
 The lemma `divMultiply` in the file `Semantics.thy` does use extra parentheses around $c \mathbin{∗} a$.

-This lemma was removed from the PDF specification and replaced with lemmas that uses `evalValue` instead.
+This lemma was removed from the PDF specification and replaced with lemmas that use `evalValue` instead.

 ### 2.2.16 Unclear division explanation *(Severity: Low)*